yh2527/acnh-search.com/README.md

 # [acnh-search.com](https://acnh-search.com/)

-The ACNH Search Site is designed to assist Animal Crossing: New Horizons players in their quest for the perfect furniture selections.
-Whether you're in the process of designing or decorating your island, my site offers a comprehensive range of dropdown and button selections.
-These tools enable you to filter items in numerous ways, ensuring you find exactly what you need for your unique island vision.
-Discover the ideal pieces to bring your island vision to life with ease and creativity.
+The ACNH Search Site is specifically designed to help 'Animal Crossing: New Horizons' players find the perfect furniture selections for their islands.
+Whether you're in the midst of designing or decorating, our site offers a comprehensive range of dropdowns and buttons for easy navigation.

+Effortlessly browse an extensive array of items by specifying your preferences in categories, colors, sizes, styles, and more.
+Searching for something specific?
+Our detailed search options let you find items based on unique features, such as lighting or speaker types, and allow you to exclude items or adjust for height or theme.
+This ensures a tailored search experience, helping you find exactly what you need to fulfill your unique island vision.

+Discover the ideal pieces to bring your island vision to life with ease, functionality, and a touch of creativity!

 ### Additional Features in the Future